andrewzamp/TetraDENSITY-2.0/README.md

 > **Santini, L., Mendez Angarita, V. Y., Karoulis, C., Fundarò, D., Pranzini, N., Vivaldi, C., Zhang, T., Zampetti,.
 A., Gargano, S. J., Mirante, D., & Paltrinieri, L. (2024).** TetraDENSITY 2.0—A database of population density estimates in TetraPods. *Global Ecology and Biogeography, 33*(12). [https://doi.org/10.1111/geb.13929](https://doi.org/10.1111/geb.13929)

-The paper describes the data collection protocol, the geographic and phylogenetic coverage, and a series of macroecological analyses that illustrate the kinds of research questions the database enables.

 ---

 ## Citation